w3c/wg-effectiveness/process.md

 ## Document Changes
 The [W3C Process Document](https://w3c.github.io/w3process/#correction-classes) defines some classes of document changes which gives reviewers some aid in deciding whether the document status has to change (for example, a document at the Proposed Recommendation stage may need to go back to Working Draft).

+## Ending a Document
+Working on a document can end at any time.

 ## Modifying a W3C Recommendation